 Another Village staple is Massawa where you can dig in with your hands and use your injera to sop up some excellent Ethiopian cuisine.
 It should be noted that despite being notoriously slow, this friendly, family run restaurant is always worth the wait.

 Two of the newest nosh spots in the Village are also pretty great.
 The Cornerstone Bar & Restaurant sits on the bustling corner of River at Osborne and boasts a varied menu featuring items like the KFC Bánh mì and regular oyster specials.
-The newest room, Black Rabbit Bistro also offers a bit of everything, including awesome cocktails, a beautiful courtyard patio, and some great share plates like pork belly with apple fennel slaw and an indulgent Gruyère and manchego mac and cheese.

 Finally, you can’t do Osborne Village without some sweets from the iconic Baked Expectations.
 Their shmoo torte – a Winnipeg specialty that involves angel food cake layered with pecans and a ridiculous amount of whip cream and caramel sauce – is a thing of legend, and a must for any visiting culinary tourist.